ahoffer/osgi/04-service/README.md

 ### Test the service from the console
 Let's use the Karaf shell to interact with the service.
-1. The Karaf shell lets you define variables just like any other shell.
-It also includes some special, pre-defined variables like `.console`.
-Like other shells, variables are retrieved by prepending them with `$`.
-Try this:

-        echo $.context

-This returns a bundle context of the root bundle, bundle 0.

-2. Use the root bundle context to get a service reference for our Factorizer service:

-       $.context getServiceReference "provider.Factorizer"

-3. Create a variable to hold the service reference (spaces matter!)

-       sref=$.context getServiceReference "provider.Factorizer"

-4. Get a hold of the instance of Factorizer:

-       $.context getService $sref

-5. Create a variable to hold the Factorizer object

-       factorizer=$.context getService $sref

-6. Use the Factorizer to factor a number:

-        echo $($factorizer getFactors 42)
+1. Use the command `service:get` to get a service provider.
+To get a hold of a service, supply the command with the name of the interface or API.
+In this case, the API is the name name as the service provider `provider.Factorizer`.
+In later lessons, the service will be split into an API and an implementation.

+       service:get provider.Factorizer

+2. Send the message `getFactors` to the service and pass it the argument `42`.

+       (service:get provider.Factorizer) getFactors 42

 ### Take Away
 The OSGi model is simple, in theory.
 Getting it to work is another matter.
 Bundles can be started and stopped while the application is running.
 Accounting for your imports, exports, dependencies,